ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### NonceSize

-Gets the nonce size, in bytes.
+Gets the size of nonces used for encryption and decryption.

     public int NonceSize { get; }